-The church was, in fact, sold in 1528 to John Gioacchino Da Passano from Levanto, whose history is important and fascinating.
-He was one of the negotiators of the Treaty of Madrid between Charles V and Francis I; the Treaty marked the liberation of the French king and the rise of Da Passano.
+The church was, in fact, sold in 1528 to John Gioacchino Da Passano from Levanto, whose history is important and fascinating must have been a very fragrant village!) imagines one of the negotiators of the Treaty of Madrid between Charles V and Francis I, the king and the rise of Da Passano.

 In fact, he became Francis I’s ambassador at the court of Henry VIII.
 He returned to Italy in 1532; in Padua, he made his will, leaving about 1 million pounds to the Genoese village.

 Unfortunately for Levanto, the family opposed this will, and it took 229 years of lawsuit (!!!) for the village to receive a small part of the legacy, used for the construction of schools.
 Who knows how the country would be today if it had received the whole inheritance…